Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Attendance and Expectations

-Students are expected to attend all required co-curricular components at the designated times from 3:30-4:30pm (PDT) on Mondays, Wednesdays, and Fridays.
+Students are expected to attend all required co-curricular components at the designated times from 3:30-4:30pm (PDT) on Mondays, Wednesdays, and Fridays in-person.
 As a mature high school student, you should plan to arrive on time and stay for the entirety of the co-curricular out of respect for the speaker and for your benefit.

-We highly encourage SCIP students to attend all co-curriculars, however, we understand that events arise that may not allow you to attend every co-curricular.
+We highly encourage students to attend all co-curriculars, however, we understand that events arise that may not allow you to attend every co-curricular.
 Such events may include an emergency, illness, appointment, etc.

 Students are allowed up to two absences without submitting any forms.
 Missing more than two co-curricular workshops may result in ineligibility for the program’s Certificate of Completion and/or dismissal from the program.